Skip to main content

 3. Jason just knows

 “I can tell you the license plate numbers of all six cars outside.
 I can tell you that our waitress is left-handed and the guy sitting up at the counter weighs two hundred fifteen pounds and knows how to handle himself.
-I know the best place to look for a gun is the cab of the gray truck outside, and at this altitude, I can run flat out for a half mile before my hands start shaking.
+I know the best place to look for a gun is the cab of the grey truck outside, and at this altitude, I can run flat out for a half mile before my hands start shaking.
 Now why would I know that?
 How can I know that and not know who I am?“

-A copywriter also must know.
-It’s a matter of having done the same kind of thing so many times before, over and over, that it just comes second nature, nay, first nature indeed.
 This is why we choose words instead of others; not because there is some scientific formula, it’s because a good copywriter knows which words fit, which words don’t, which words leave a nasty flavour in the speaker’s mouth, and which ones roll off the tongue.

 In a world where Jason Bourne is discovering himself, yet knows so much about his capabilities, a copywriter must also do the same; forget themselves for a minute and focus on the reader, yet without letting go of the thousands of hours of experience they have in communicating strongly, clearly and succinctly with the reader.